Fabricio20/magnetico/README.md

 - High performance implementation in Go:
   - **magneticod** utilizes every bit of your resources to discover as many infohashes & metadata as possible.
-- Built-in lightweight web interface:
-  - **magneticow** features a lightweight web interface to help you access the database without getting on your way.

 ### Screenshots
 *Click on the images to view full-screen.*